Michse017/ObesityPrediction/README.md

 ## Project Structure

-The project folder contains the following key files:
+This project folder contains three key files:

 - **ObesityDataSet.csv** – The dataset with 2111 records.
-- **data_preprocessing.py** – Contains functions for loading, cleaning, and preprocessing the data.
-- **model.py** – Contains functions for training and evaluating the models.
-- **main.py** – The main script that integrates all components and runs the entire process.
+- **ObesityPrediction.ipynb** – The complete Jupyter Notebook containing the entire analysis, model training, evaluation, and visualizations.

-This simple structure ensures that all components are directly accessible in one folder, making the project easy to manage and execute.
+- **README.md** – This documentation file.

+All files are located in the same folder, providing a simple and straightforward structure for managing and executing the project.

 ---